Black Hispanic and Latino Americans

+History

+The Hispanic model of identity and representation has been historically characterized by its multi-faceted nature, which transcends strict racial categorizations.
+Numerous figures exemplify this complexity, including Martín de Porres, Beatriz de Palacios, Spanish conquistador Juan Garrido that established the first commercial wheat farm in the Americas, Estevanico, Francisco Menendez, Juan de Villanueva, Juan Valiente, Juan Beltrán de Magaña, Pedro Fulupo, Juan Bardales, Antonio Pérez, Gómez de León, Leonor Galiano, Teresa Juliana de Santo Domingo and Juan García.
+Additionally, Juan Latino stands out as a significant figure in this discourse; he is recognized as the first black African to attend a European university, ultimately achieving the status of professor.
+This highlights the notion that the Hispanic identity is not monolithic and is instead enriched by diverse contributions across racial and ethnic lines.
+Such examples serve to challenge simplistic perceptions of race within the historical narrative of Hispanic culture.

 Demographics

-New York, Massachusetts, Pennsylvania, New Jersey, Connecticut and Rhode Island have some of the highest percentages of Hispanics identifying as Black, where up to 25% of Hispanics identify as black, compared to 2.5% of Hispanics nationwide.
+New York, Massachusetts, Pennsylvania, Maryland, Delaware, District of Columbia, New Jersey, Connecticut, Florida, & Rhode Island have some of the highest percentages of Hispanics identifying as Black, where up to 15% of Hispanics identify as black, compared to 1.9% of Hispanics nationwide.
 Overall, the Northeast region has the largest concentration of Black Hispanics; this is partly because of the large Puerto Rican, Dominican, and other mostly or partly African descended Hispanic populations in the region.

-Black Hispanics accounted for 2.5% of the entire U.S. Hispanic population in 2010.
+Black Hispanics numbered 1,163,862 and accounted for 1.9% of the entire U.S. Hispanic population in 2020, down from 1,243,471.
+Additionally, according to Jessica E. Peña, Ricardo Henrique Lowe, Jr. and Merarys Ríos-Vargas (2023), the U.S. Census Bureau, for the 2020 Census, recoded, or categorized, data for this population into multiple categories which allowed those who are multiracial, Black Hispanics to also be counted.
+When including individuals who are multiracial, Black Hispanics, the population count increases to 2.6 million people.
+The authors show that different categorizations create different understandings of the size of the community.

 Most Black Hispanics in the United States come from within the Dominican and Puerto Rican populations.
-Aside from the Dominican Republic and Puerto Rico, large numbers of Black Hispanics can also be found in populations originating from northern South America, and the Caribbean coast of Central America as well, including the Panamanian and Colombian communities, and to a lesser extent, the Cuban-American community.
+Aside from the Dominican Republic and Puerto Rico, large numbers of Black Hispanics can also be found in populations originating from northern South America, and the Caribbean coast of Central America as well, including the Panamanian and Colombian (usually from western Colombia's Chocó Department) communities, as well as the Garifuna people especially from Honduras, and to a lesser extent, the Cuban community.